-The very first Starbucks in Seattle draws thousands of visitors per year, yet every time I walk by I question why.
-Lineups are long and inside there is very little to distinguish it from any other cookie cutter Starbucks in the world.
-From the menu to the carefully dictated chalk boards, it might as well be the empty Starbucks three blocks away.
+The very first Starbucks in Seattle draws thousands of visitors per year.
+Every time I walk by I question why.
+Lineups are long and there is very little to distinguish it from any other cookie-cutter Starbucks in the world.
+From the menu to the carefully dictated chalkboards, it might as well be the empty Starbucks three blocks away.
 This got me thinking about what the very first Tim Hortons looks like.
 Does it draw a crowd?
 Is there anything unique about it?

 Getting to the Very First Tim Hortons

-Unlike the Starbucks #1’s tourist friendly location across from Pike Place Market in downtown Seattle, the very first Tim Hortons is a bit of a detour.
-Located in an east end neighborhood of Hamilton Ontario, the very first Tim Hortons is a 50-minute drive from downtown Toronto.
-There is not much around the first Tim Hortons to draw you in but it is an easy detour if you are heading to/from Niagara Falls…which is exactly what I was doing on my visit.
+Unlike Starbucks #1’s tourist-friendly location across from Pike Place Market in Seattle, Tim Hortons first store is a bit of a detour.
+Located in an east end neighbourhood of Hamilton, the Tim Hortons #1 is a 50-minute drive from downtown Toronto.
+There‘s not much in the area to draw you in but it‘s an easy detour if you are heading to/from Niagara Falls…which is exactly what I was doing on my visit.
 Truthfully, the idea didn’t come up until I was on my way back from Niagara Falls.
-I was in the middle of realizing how much Canadiana there is in Ontario then thought, “what’s more Canadian than searching out the very first Tim Hortons?”
+I was in the middle of realizing how much Canadiana there is in Ontario then thought, “what’s more Canadian than searching out the home of the Timbit and double-double?”

 25-minutes later I was discovering the history behind Canada’s most popular coffee shop.

 Although Tim Horton the hockey player was recently named to the top 100 greatest NHL players of all time, he was also a savvy businessman.
-By 1968, just four years after opening his first store, Tim Hortons (the coffee shop) was a multi million dollar franchise.
-Even though he died in an alcohol fuelled car crash in 1974, his name lives on in every corner of this great country.
+By 1968, just four years after opening his first store, Tim Hortons (the coffee shop) was a multi-million dollar franchise.
+Even though he died in an alcohol-fuelled car crash in 1974, his name lives on in every corner of this great country.
 In Canada alone, there are over 4600 stores.
-Global expansion started slowly with stores in the northeastern US states, however, today there are shops in the Philippines, UK, and the middle east.
+The global expansion started slowly with stores in the northeastern US states, however, today there are shops in the Philippines, UK, and the middle east with a large number of food items on their menu.
 Personally, it was pretty awesome to stumble on a Tim Hortons in the Dubai Mall, of all places.
 It was an oddly patriotic thing to see a truly Canadian thing so far from home.

 Visiting Tim Hortons #1

-And of course, plenty of memorabilia about the man himself including hockey jerseys, collectibles, and a statue out front.
+And of course, plenty of memorabilia about the man himself including hockey jerseys, collectables, and a statue out front.

 Grab a Double-Double

 It’s great to see Tim Hortons solidifying its place in Canada’s story and is well worth the detour.
-Let’s be real though, if you are road tripping through the area you are going to stop at a Tim Hortons.
+Let’s be real though if you are road tripping through the area you’re gonna stop at a Timmy’s.
 It might as well be one with something to see!